MahendraSainathReddy/bigbasketClone/API/apidoc.md

 * details of the product

+* add product to basket

 //page 4

 * details of the products added to basket

+* place order

+*orders